Zuehlke/machines-code-people/articles/aprg.md

 # {{page.title}}

 Architectural Programming (APRG) is a programming discipline for architectural elements and structures like servers, databases, load balancers or network components.
-Our approach requires APIs for architectural elements or at least for infrastructure to create and evolve an architecture model using code.
+The approach requires APIs for architectural elements or infrastructure to create and evolve an architecture model using code.
 For instance Azure, Google or AWS all provide such APIs with services ranging from IaaS, CaaS to PaaS.

-With our first implementation of the APRG approach we extended Structurizr, an executable Architectural Description Language (ADL), with an explicit and coded relation to the cloud infrastructure that is actually needed to implement and execute the system.
+With the first implementation of the APRG approach we extended Structurizr, an executable Architectural Description Language (ADL), with an explicit and coded relation to the cloud infrastructure that is actually needed to implement and execute the system.
 This bridges a gap that nowadays still exist in most software development projects, a gap between models and code.

-The coded model is the very basis for an envisioned development workflow that allows for validating architectural decisions by implementing tests as executable quality attribute scenarios.
-Both, the decisions as well as the scenarios might also be stored in the same repositories like the code for functional components, architecture and infrastructure, hence further reducing the risk of architectural erosion due to the system's evolution during its development and lifetime.
+The coded model is the very basis for an envisioned overall development workflow that allows for validating architectural decisions by executable quality attribute scenarios similar to validating acceptance criteria by automated functional tests.

-(TBD section may need a clearer statement of what we have achieved so far and what is planned or envisioned for the future)

 ## Architecture Models in the Product Lifecycle
 Architecture modelling takes user and business requirements into account to provide guiding structure and decisions for implementation and operation of a system ultimately delivered as a product to the customer.